noiz-x/Stunning-Gaaris-Snaget/README.md

 4. **Upload the Code:**
    - Select your Arduino board model and the correct COM port from the **Tools** menu.
    - Click the **Upload** button to transfer the code to your Arduino board.

+## Running with PlatformIO

+1. **Open the Project in Visual Studio Code:**
+   - Open Visual Studio Code.
+   - Install the PlatformIO IDE extension if not already installed.
+   - Open the `arduino-blinker` directory.

+2. **Build the Project:**
+   - Click on the PlatformIO icon in the sidebar.
+   - Click on **Build** to compile the project.

+3. **Upload the Code:**
+   - Connect your Arduino board to your computer via USB.
+   - Click on **Upload** to transfer the code to your Arduino board.

 ## Usage